arcade-group/Handbook/engineering-principles.md

 # Arcade's Engineering Principles

+We take how we build our products and services extremely seriously.
+Because we believe that our values, principles, and approach to building are felt in everything that we build.

+Below is a series of references that form the philosophical touchstones we use to inform how we build everything that we build at [Arcade](https://arcade.group).

 ---

+### Stedi's Laws of Engineering

 *We're deeply inspired by Stedi's approach to engineering, outlined in **[The unwritten laws of engineering at Stedi](https://www.stedi.com/blog/the-unwritten-laws-of-engineering-at-stedi)**.
-Below is an excerpt from that post.*
+Here's an excerpt that aligns with our principles and approach at Arcade:*

 This document captures the cornerstones of Stedi's engineering culture.
 As a result of following the framework, product development may sometimes come to a screeching halt.
 The work itself may be tedious and frustrating.
 Progress may take many multiples of the time it would take using other methods.